john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 Web Scraping

-: Over the years many projects I've been working on involved parsing crawled data and storing the required result.
-I like challenges like how to make web crawlers robust.
-I prefer strict parsing of HTML, with many checks and extensive logging using Log::Log4perl.
-This way changes to HTML, which often occur in my experience, are detected early and collecting invalid data or missing additional data might be avoided.
+: Over the years many projects I've been working on involved crawling, caching, parsing, and storing the desired result in a database.
+I like the challenges such projects offer, like making the web crawlers robust and be able to deal with the intricacies of The Internet and its data.
+Regarding the latter, this is why I prefer strict parsing of data, with many checks and extensive logging using Log::Log4perl and good test coverage.
+This way changes to HTML, which often occurs in my experience, are detected early and collecting invalid data or missing additional data might be avoided.

 Parsing